jameswilson/ckeditor_image2/README.md

 7. Double-click the image to popup the Image2 Properties dialog and select alignment options or enable the caption text option.

-8. Example responsive layouts are provided in ckeditor_images2.responsive.css files, which may be overridden or disabled in your theme according to your image size requirements and breakpoints.
+8. Example responsive layouts are provided by ckeditor_images2.responsive.css which may be overridden or disabled in your theme according to your image size requirements and breakpoints.

 Known Limitations